Before you start PrEP

 If you have had a recent HIV risk and have developed flu-like symptoms, this may be a sign of HIV seroconversion.
 This is when the immune system produces antibodies in response to a recent HIV infection.
 In this situation, you should not start PrEP until HIV infection has been ruled out.
 Your healthcare provider will explain this to you.

 If you are starting PrEP after PEP, it is best to start immediately after you finish the course of PEP.
-There is no need to delay starting PrEP after PEP.
+There is no need to delay starting PrEP after taking a course of PEP.
 You should have a 4th generation HIV blood test around the time you finish PEP/start PrEP.
 You should have another HIV blood test 4 to 6 weeks after starting PrEP.

 Sometimes a rapid HIV test is done in addition to the laboratory HIV test.
 It may be possible to start PrEP on the day of your first PrEP appointment.
 This will be discussed with you in greater detail by your healthcare provider.